 After the user completes a selection of studies, the user can obtain the output of the meta-analytic results by selecting the “meta-analyses” tab.
 The calculations are conducted using R’s package metafor.
 Users can select between options about (1) the effect size used in the meta-analysis (e.g., r, d), (2) random versus fixed effects models, and (3) estimators of residual heterogeneity.
 The output of the meta-analysis is displayed in a table and the raw R output is also obtained.
 The standard output includes an overall effect size estimate, 95% confidence interval, 95% prediction interval, and estimates of heterogeneity.
 Finally, the user may also conduct multilevel meta-analysis to account for dependencies in the data.
 For example, it is possible to specify a model that includes a variable for papers (or countries) as random effects if the meta-analysis includes multiple studies from the same paper (or the same country).
 This tutorial will breifly describe these analyses and output.

 Users may conduct meta-analyses on standard effect sizes representing the relation between two variables by selecting the “meta-analyses” tab, but can also meta-analyze standardized mean levels of cooperation observed across studies and/or treatments (i.e., meta-regression) by selecting the “meta-regression” tab.
+Meta-regression can be conducted for any set of treatments that are specified by users in Treatment #1 of the selection tool.
 Users can select between options about (1) random versus fixed effects models and (2) estimators of residual heterogeneity.
 The output of the meta-regression is displayed in a table and the raw R output is also obtained.
-The standard output includes an overall effect size estimate, 95% confidence interval, 95% prediction interval, and estimates of heterogeneity.
-Finally, the user may also conduct multilevel meta-analysis to account for dependencies in the data.
-For example, it is possible to specify a model that includes a variable for papers (or countries) as random effects if the meta-analysis includes multiple studies from the same paper (or the same country).
+The standard output includes an overall effect size estimate (logged rates of cooperation), 95% confidence interval, 95% prediction interval, and estimates of heterogeneity.
+Finally, the user may also conduct multilevel meta-regression to account for dependencies in the data.
+For example, it is possible to specify a model that includes a variable for papers (and/or studies, countries) as random effects if the meta-analysis includes multiple studies from the same paper (or the same study/country).
+Users can also select moderators to predict the logged rate of cooperation.
 This tutorial will describe how to use meta-regression analyses in CoDa.

 Specific research questions can suffer from publication bias, which can result from (a) statistical significance being a criterion for publication and/or (b) questionable research practices (e.g., p hacking, selective reporting).
 CoDa provides users an ability to estimate publication bias (i.e., Trim-and-Fill, Egger’s Regression, and Henmi-Copas).
 This tutorial will describe how to assess publication bias using these analyses reported in CoDa.